AMVijay/amvijay.com/blog/setup-tv-dashboard.md

-# Setup TV as Digital Dashboard to Display ToDo List.
+# Setup Family Dashboard in TV
 Last updated on 2020-04-11

 ## Requirements